 There’s more on the Warriors:

 - Golden State is receiving its first taste of the Porzingis experience as he was a late scratch on Sunday, states Monte Poole of NBC Sports Bay Area.
-Kerr was counting on Porzingis to help neutralize Nikola Jokic, but an illness kept him out of action and Green was ruled out about 20 minutes before tipoff with lower back soreness.
+Kerr was counting on Porzingis to help neutralize Nikola Jokic, but an illness kept him out of action and Green was ruled out about 20 minutes before tip-off with lower back soreness.
 Porzingis, who was acquired from Atlanta at the trade deadline, has been a highly skilled big man throughout his career, but his availability has been limited due to physical issues so Poole suggests Kerr may have to get used to making lineup adjustments.
-“I haven’t talked to him,” Kerr said in his pre-game meeting with reporters.
+“I haven’t talked to him,” Kerr said in his pregame meeting with reporters.
 “Just got a text this morning that he was sick and at the hotel, and he’s not even going to come over here.
 He’s pretty sick.”

-- The Warriors have benefitted from the improved play of Moses Moody, who contributed 23 points, seven rebounds and five assists on Sunday, per Joaquin Ruiz of NBC Sports Bay Area.
+- The Warriors have benefited from the improved play of Moses Moody, who contributed 23 points, seven rebounds and five assists on Sunday, per Joaquin Ruiz of NBC Sports Bay Area.
 Already one of the team’s top perimeter defenders, Moody has been providing more scoring of late, averaging 13.1 PPG since the start of January.
 “Moses has been brilliant for six weeks,” Kerr said.
 “You know, he’s shooting the lights out … the confidence; he’s maybe been our most consistent performer.
 His on-ball defense; he’s top of the league against pick-and-roll.
 And he’s such a great teammate.
 He’s there for you every night, the way he works.”

 - Curry, who hasn’t played since January 30 due to “runner’s knee,” said the injury has been especially frustrating because there’s still no definite timeline for him to return, relays Ron Kroichick of The San Francisco Chronicle (subscription required).
 He’s set to be reevaluated on March 1, so that means at least another week without playing.
 “We all know the goal is to be healthy come play-in or playoff time, whatever it is,” Curry said.
 “We kind of know where we’re slotted in the standings right now.
 A lot has happened this year, so we just want to get in a playoff series and have a chance.”